 They will turn their ears away from the truth and turn aside to myths.

 2 Timothy 4:4

 Thankfully, we are witnessing a huge number of people all over the world who are re-discovering the core of all scripture: the revelation of the cross.
-Rival Nations wants to be a part of this radical revolution by encouraging people to critically scrutinize long-held theological assumptions, offering fresh and relevant theological proposals for consideration, and by motivating people to seriously rethink what it means to follow Jesus.
+Rival Nations wants to be a part of this radical revolution by questioning traditionally held views, nationally influenced theology, pop-culture Christian values, and motivating people to seriously rethink what it means to follow Jesus.

-When Jesus came on the scene, he entered into a world ruled by Empire, the Roman Empire to be exact.
+When Jesus came on the scene, he entered into a world ruled by a system of power, controlled by the devil, called empire; the Roman empire to be exact.
 He went from city to city, teaching a truth that had never been heard before.
-Jesus wasn’t just giving out pro-tips for a better life- he was declaring that a new nation was taking form, that he was king of it, and that empire had seen its day.
-The gospel of the Kingdom preached by Christ was not heard as good news by everyone.
+Jesus wasn’t just giving out pro-tips for a better life—he was declaring that a new nation was taking form, that he was king of it, and that empire had had its day.
+But the Gospel of the Kingdom preached by Christ was not heard as good news by everyone.
 The rich and powerful heard it as a threat.
-The politics of Jesus was treason to everyone, from the Roman government, to the religious elite, to the violent Jewish zealots.
+The politics of Jesus were treason to everyone, from the Roman government, to the religious elite, to the violent Jewish zealots.
 They couldn’t handle the truth.

 Since we are just now coming out of a centuries-long period of time where the church has been in bed with the state, we are beginning to rediscover just how treasonous the message of Jesus is.
 We shouldn’t be surprised if some of the things Jesus taught actually shock us.
 The exciting thing is that, if we can learn anything from the early church, it is precisely because of this treason that the Kingdom of God will grow.
 Can we handle the truth?